Aurora and MMA giants explore how CBD helps fighters recover and manage pain. UFC results for CBD recovery treatments are promising

 Improving both sleep duration and quality is one of the best ways an athlete can improve their recovery and performance.
 Reports have shown that athletes who consume CBD have an easier time falling asleep.
 One reason for this could be that CBD enhances anandamide signaling, which would inhibit the re-uptake of adenosine.
 This causes drowsiness, and will help the consumer to fall asleep easier.

-Because CBD has anxiolytic properties (meaning it reduces anxiety), it could also improve sleep before a big match or intense training day.
-According to research, anxiety can increase wakefulness and disturb sleep cycles, primarily due to the elevation of the stress hormone cortisol.
+Since CBD has anxiolytic properties (meaning it reduces anxiety), it could also improve sleep before a big match or intense training day.
+According to research — published in Sleep Medicine Clinics (2017) —anxiety can increase wakefulness and disturb sleep cycles, primarily due to the elevation of the stress hormone cortisol.
 Of course, anyone who has watched UFC can see why a fighter may be anxious before a big fight.
 Fatigue is dangerous, and could increase risk of harm during training or in matches.
 The importance of sleep for MMA fighters cannot be undervalued.